cocotb/cocotb/documentation/source/troubleshooting.rst

 This error can occur on Linux, and will raise ``ImportError: /some/libstdc++.so.6: version `GLIBCXX_3.4.XX' not found``.
 This occurs because an older non-C++11 version of libstdc++ is being loaded by the simulator or cocotb.
-It is usually an issue with your environment, but sometimes can occur when using very old version of certain simulators.
+It is usually an issue with your environment, but sometimes can occur when using a very old version of certain simulators.

 Check your environment
 ----------------------